Can you melt frosting for cake pops? Yes, you can. This is simple to achieve, especially if you love cake pops.

 - You should keep cake pops away from any extra moisture when keeping them.
 To keep your cake pops in the correct shape, make sure they won’t be touched or bumped.

-- Condensation from much moisture can spoil the aesthetic of your cake pops and make them mushy.
+- Condensation from moisture can spoil the aesthetic of your cake pops and make them mushy.

 In the freezer